In vitro fertilization, or IVF, is the most common and effective type of assisted reproductive technology to help women become pregnant.

 It involves fertilizing an egg outside the body, in a laboratory dish, and then implanting it in a woman's uterus.

 By 2016, some 6.5 million babies had been born using in-vitro fertilization (IVF).
-According to the Centers for Disease Control and Prevention (CDC), around
+According to the Centers for Disease Control and Prevention (CDC), around 1.6 percent of babies born in the United States each year are conceived through assisted reproductive technology (ART).

 Fast facts about in-vitro fertilization (IVF)